FAQs

 At Clive’s we are deeply concerned about any negative impacts to the environment through the ingredients we source.
 One of the most hotly debated here at Clive’s is our use of palm oil.

 We continue to use palm until we can find an alternative that is as high yielding, sustainably managed, organic and traceable.
-There are different grades of organic palm oil (as defined by the RSPO), and ours is the highest level achievable, that is, Identity Preserved, which means it can be traced back to the farm where it is actually grown.
+There are different grades of organic palm oil (as defined by the RSPO), we only purchase the highest levels achievable, which are Identity Preserved and Segregated, which means it can be traced back to the farm where it is actually grown.

 We source our palm oil from Colombia due to their commitment to sustainable production.
 This is supported by the country signing a zero-deforestation commitment in order to distance itself from the environmental problems occurring in Southeast Asia.